elunna/nerfhack-changelog/README.md

 * **showdamage:** Displays damage dealt and flanking bonuses/penalties
-* **noflipsoko:** Enables player to choose whether they want Sokoban levels to be flipped.
+* **do_not_flip_soko:** Enables player to choose whether they want Sokoban levels to be flipped.
 If enabled, incurs Sokoban penalty for each level used.
 * **invweight:** Show weights of objects in inventory

 ### WIZMODE FEATURES